 Pour the batter along with the rest of the ingredients, except for the chocolate chips, into a large mixing bowl and stir well.

 - Spread the mixture evenly into your baking pan.

 - Bake for 18 to 20 minutes.
 The center should still be liquid when pulled out from the oven.

 * Use plant-based chocolate protein powder for the vegan version.
-When doing so, I would strongly advise adding some form of liquid to the batter until it reaches the consistency of a fluffy cake batter.
-My suggestion: start by adding 1/4 cup almond milk and adjust from there.
-Plant-Based protein powder absorbs much more moisture than whey, that is why this step is so important.
+When doing so, you will need to add some almond milk to the batter until it reaches the desired consistency.
+For cakier brownies, the batter should have the consistency of cake batter.
+For fudgier brownies, the batter should have the consistency of a pudding.
+Start by adding 1/4 cup almond milk and adjust from there.
+Plant-Based protein powder absorbs much more moisture than whey, and each type will behave differently, that is why this step is so important.

 ** Use either paleo and/or vegan chocolate chips, depending on your diet.